kraused53/WeatherDesk/README.md

 In order to implement this, I settled on the [geocoder library](https://geocoder.readthedocs.io/api.html).
 This library has several powerful geocoding capabilities, but it is really simple to use.

-I have set up this program to use Geocoder to
+I have set up this program to use Geocoder to estimate the user's current location via their current IP address.
+So, as long as the user has an internet connection ad is not using a VPN, the program should be able to determine a reletivly accurate location.

 # Retrieve Weather Forecast